avitorio/outstatic/apps/web/outstatic/content/docs/the-content-editor.md

 ![](/images/image-menu-U2ND.gif)

 Images are uploaded to your `/public/images` folder.
-Outstatic fetches the images directly from Github so they can be visualised instantly on the editor, even if your website hasn't finished deploying.
+Outstatic fetches the images directly from GitHub so they can be visualised instantly on the editor, even if your website hasn't finished deploying.